 Fall and Spring Semester: Mon - Fri, 6:20 a.m. - 6:30 p.m.

-If you miss the bus, it is your responsibility to make arrangements for alternative transportation or wait for the next scheduled bus if the missed bus was not the last for the day.
-It also is your responsibility to address missed classes or activities with faculty.
+If you miss the bus, it is your responsibility to make arrangements for alternative transportation or wait for the next scheduled bus, if the missed bus was not the last for the day.
+It is also your responsibility to address missed classes or activities with faculty

-To see where the Rapid shuttle bus is at any time, use the RapidConnect webpage or download the MyStop App.
-For questions on bus delays call the Rapid at (616) 776-1100.
+To see where the Rapid 100 Express Bus is at any time, check the Rapid Connect webpage or download the MyStop App.
+For questions on bus delays, call the Rapid at (616) 776-1100.